KittyGiraudel/SJSJ/_glossary/DESIGN_PATTERNS.md

 ---
 title: Design Patterns
-description: a general reusable solution to a commonly occurring problem within a given context in software design
+excerpt: a general reusable solution to a commonly occurring problem within a given context in software design
 ---

 # Design Patterns